ramzidaher/tableDisplay/README.md

 # IT Office Display - Notes & Working Hours Management System

 A comprehensive web application for managing and displaying notes and working hours on a vertical table display.
-Features a beautiful glass effect UI, real-time updates, and full database integration with PostgreSQL.
+Features a beautiful glass effect UI, real-time updates, and full database integration with PostgreSQL. **Deployed on Netlify with serverless functions** for scalable, cost-effective hosting.
 Perfect for digital signage, office displays, or information management systems.

+## 🚀 **Key Technologies**
+- **Frontend**: HTML5, CSS3, JavaScript with glassmorphism design
+- **Backend**: Node.js with Express (local) / Netlify Functions (production)
+- **Database**: PostgreSQL with Neon cloud database
+- **Deployment**: Netlify serverless hosting with automatic deployments
+- **API**: RESTful API with full CRUD operations

 ## Features